cedvdb/x_router/README.md

 ```

-# Reactive guards / resolvers
+# Resolvers

 When a page is accessed via a path ('/route').
-That route goes through each resolvers provided to the router, sequentially and either `Redirect` or goest to the `Next` resolver.
+That route goes through each resolvers provided to the router, sequentially and either `Redirect`,  `Next` or `Loading` happen.

 Here is an example of redirect resolver: